SharePoint/sp-dev-docs/docs/schema/viewform-element-deploymentviewformslist.md

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents the specific Web Part object (**SPViewForm**) instances that are listed in the ViewFormsList.xml file, which is exported to the content migration package.
+Represents the specific web part object (**SPViewForm**) instances that are listed in the ViewFormsList.xml file, which is exported to the content migration package.
 The ViewFormsList.xml file specifies whether each instance is a view or a form.

 ## Definition